apache/openwhisk/ansible/README.md

 When using [pyenv](https://github.com/pyenv/pyenv) to manage your versions of python, the [ansible python interpreter](https://docs.ansible.com/ansible/latest/reference_appendices/python_3_support.html) will use your system's default python, which may have a different version.

-To make sure you're using the same version of python with ansible, execute:
+To make sure ansible uses the same version of python which you configured, execute:

 ```bash
 echo -e "\nansible_python_interpreter: `which python`\n" >> ./environments/local/group_vars/all